vvgoder/Dataset_for_crashdetection/README.md

 ### Simple Description

 - The  dataset contains a total of **2694 crash videos**  that involved no privacy, primarily from the open-source dataset CADP and the Internet.
-- This dataset and its corresponding paper were accepted to **《*IEEE TRANSACTIONS ON INTELLIGENT TRANSPORTATION SYSTEMS*》**
+- This dataset and its corresponding paper were accepted by **《*IEEE TRANSACTIONS ON INTELLIGENT TRANSPORTATION SYSTEMS*》**
   - **Paper name :《An Appearance-Motion Network for Vision-based Crash Detection: Improving the Accuracy in Congested Traffic》**
   - If this paper is helpful to your research, please feel free to **cite** it!